klack/klack.cloud/README.md

       - Go into "This PC"
       - In the toolbar choose the option "Computer"
       - Click on "Map Network drive"
-      - Click
+      - Fill in the *WebDAV URL*
     - Mac
       - Open the Finder on your computer
       - Click on the "Go" menu and select "Connect to Server"
-      - In the new window enter the WebDAV URL and click on "Connect"
+      - In the new window enter the *WebDAV URL* and click on "Connect"
     - Linux (Gnome Desktop)
       - Open Nautilus file manager
       - Choose "Other Locations" from the menu on the left
-      - Type the WebDAV URL into "Connect to Server" field
+      - Type the *WebDAV URL* into "Connect to Server" field
     - iPhone
       - Download [Documents: File Manager & Docs by Readdle](https://apps.apple.com/us/app/documents-file-manager-docs/id364901807)
       - [Setup WebDAV](https://support.readdle.com/documents/transfer-share-your-files/transfer-files-to-another-ios-device-with-webdav) using the WebDAV URL